-Honeybee breeding are very complex and unusual organisms, making it one of the most complex areas of livestock improvement.
-The main factors that contribute to this complexity include: haplodiploidy (haploid males, diploid females), risk of inbreeding, multiple mating by the queen, recombination during meiosis and the fact that the hive functions as a super-organism.
-Compared to the likes of sheep and cattle, the unit of selection is not made on an individual, but the hive itself.
-At Betta Bees we maintain a closed population using instrumental insemination.
-This allows us to control mating’s and select for traits which are most desirable for our shareholders and customers.
+Honeybee’s are very complex and unusual organisms.
+This makes honeybee breeding one of the most complex areas of livestock improvement, due to their haplodiploidy nature.
+Compared to the likes of sheep and cattle, the unit of selection is not made on an individual, but on the hive itself.
+At Betta Bees Research we maintain a closed breeding population by using instrumental insemination.
+This allows us to control matings and select for traits which are most desirable for our shareholders and customers.

-In closed population breeding we maintain a population of bees that has a closed gene pool.
+In a closed population, we maintain our evaluation cohort that has a closed gene pool.

 The following is an outline of how we do this:

-1. Every year up to 200 colonies are evaluated under different environmental
+1. Every year up to 200 colonies are evaluated under very different environmental

 By running a closed population breeding programme we are able to effectively select the traits we want and breed out the traits we don’t want.
 We are also able to maintain these traits within the population.
 Without a closed population to maintain these traits they would be lost or significantly diluted within 2 to 3 generations of open free mating.